Aakash-Harendran/Fast-Food-Data-Project/README.md

 - References

 ## 📋 Results
-At the end of each "analyses" sections is a visualization that illustrates the relationship with a short summary explaning.
-Here's an example:
+At the end of each "analyses" sections is a visualization that illustrates the relationship with a short summary:
 ![Protein_img](https://github.com/user-attachments/assets/579c767e-b6b2-45a8-b083-98791aac19d2)

 ## 🧑‍🤝‍🧑 Contributors